Training & assessment resources

-SkillsOnline is a web-based shopping site for vocational training and assessment materials.
-Its purpose is to provide training and learning resources to enhance training delivery.
+SkillsOnline is a web-based repository of vocational training and assessment resources, including good practice examples to enhance training delivery.

 Materials are developed by industry specialists to support the use of nationally endorsed training packages in NSW.
 SkillsOnline also includes recognition of prior learning resources.

 NOTE: The SkillsOnline service provides materials for use in training delivery but does not conduct training courses.

 Training packages are developed by Industry Skills Councils (ISCs) to meet the training needs of an industry or group of industries.

 Training packages do not suggest how a learner should be trained.
 Rather, they specify the skills and knowledge required to perform effectively in the workplace.

 - Units of competency - define the skills and knowledge to operate effectively and how they need to be applied to perform effectively in a workplace context

 - Qualifications framework - groups of units of competency ranging from Certificate I to Vocational Graduate Diploma level

 - Assessment guidelines - the industry's preferred approach to assessment, including the qualifications required by assessors, the design of assessment processes and how assessments should be conducted.

 In NSW the primary source of information for apprenticeships and traineeships is the NSW Vocational Training Orders, Commissioner Information Bulletins and qualification documents.
 These form a package of official training information - job and qualification descriptions, lists of competencies, training arrangements and resources, industrial relations issues.